DIYgod/RSSHub/docs/en/install/README.md

 When adding feeds using RSS readers with HTTP Basic Authentication support, authentication information is required, eg：http://usernam3:passw0rd@localhost:1200/protected/rsshub/routes.

+For readers that do not support HTTP Basic authentication, please refer to [Access Control Configuration](#access-control-configuration).

 `HTTP_BASIC_AUTH_NAME`: Http basic authentication username, default to `usernam3`, please change asap

 `HTTP_BASIC_AUTH_PASS`: Http basic authentication password, default to `passw0rd`, please change asap

 ### Access Control Configuration

+RSSHub supports access control via access keys, whitelisting and/or blacklisting.

+1. Control priority: access keys > whitelist > blacklist
-Access control includes a whitelist and a blacklist, support IP and route, use `,` as the delimiter to separate multiple values.
-When both are defined, values in `BLACKLIST` will be disregarded.
+1. Use `,` as the delimiter to separate multiple values
+1. White/blacklisting support IP and route as values

--   `BLACKLIST`: the blacklist
+-   `ACCESS_KEY`: the access keys

 -   `WHITELIST`: the blacklist.
 When set, values in `BLACKLIST` are disregarded.

+-   `BLACKLIST`: the blacklist

 ### Other Application Configurations